Delivering Scotland's New Infrastructure and Increased Capital Investment: 10th Annual Conference

 Secretariat, Infrastructure Commission for Scotland

-Tony joined the ICS Secretariat on secondment from Scottish Futures Trust, where he was Infrastructure Strategy Director.
-Tony is an MBA and has worked for 30 years in Infrastructure in both the public and private sectors, with a wide range of experience in infrastructure planning, economics, development and financing.
-At SFT he was responsible for its activity in the transport, regeneration and digital sectors as well as establishing the Low Carbon team.
-Before joining SFT he was a Director in the Infrastructure Finance team at PricewaterhouseCoopers where he advised on a range of major infrastructure projects in Scotland as well as the rest of the UK and overseas.
-Prior to that, Tony was Business Analyst with Dalkia plc focused on energy management and utilities services to both public and private sector clients and prior to that a Senior Consultant in the Transport Economics and Planning team at what is now Capita.
+Tony is the Infrastructure Strategy Director at Scottish Futures Trust (SFT).
+Tony is an MBA and has worked for over 30 years in Infrastructure in both the public and private sectors, with a wide range of experience in infrastructure planning, economics, development and financing.
+For the last two years he was seconded from SFT to lead the Team at the Infrastructure Commission for Scotland.
+Prior to that at SFT he was Director responsible for its activity in the transport, regeneration and digital sectors as well as establishing the Low Carbon team.
+Before joining SFT in 2009 he was a Director in the Infrastructure Finance team at PricewaterhouseCoopers where he advised on a range of major infrastructure projects in Scotland as well as the rest of the UK and overseas.
+Prior to that, Tony was Business Analyst with Dalkia plc focused on energy and utilities services to both public and private sector clients and prior to that a Senior Consultant in the Transport Economics and Planning team at what is now Capita.
+He is also a Non-Executive Director of Lothian Buses.

 Audit Director, Audit Scotland